-- ► Sequence Diagrams describe the flow of messages between actors. - Extremely useful, but also extremely limited.
+- Sequence Diagrams describe the flow of messages between actors. - Extremely useful, but also extremely limited.

-▶ We may consider concurrency further later on.
+▶ We consider concurrency in more depth later on.

-- ► High-level modeling describes the structure of the system at an abstract level - SysML is a standardized modeling language for systems engineering, based on the UML - We disregard certain aspects of SysML in this lecture - ▶ SysML structural diagrams describe this structure. - Block definition diagrams - Internal block definition diagrams - Package diagrams - ▶ We may also need to describe formal constraints, or invariants.
+- ▶ High-level modeling describes the structure of the system at an abstract level. - SysML is a standardized modeling language for systems engineering, based on the UML. - We disregard certain aspects of SysML in this lecture. - SysML structural diagrams describe this structure: - block definition diagrams, - internal block definition diagrams, - package diagrams. - ▶ We may also need to describe formal constraints, or invariants.